mesosphere/marathon-jenkins-stats/README.md

 $ jq 'map(select(.failure | contains("ping")))' marathon-unstable-loop/failures-by-test.json
 ```

+# Load into Postgres

+You can load the data into postgres.
+(I haven't tested this with a remote instance, it may require that the data file is on a folder local to the master)

+1. Make sure `psql` can connect to the appropriate database.
+You can set the following environment variables

 # Visualizations

 To visualize the data set, you will need R installed.
 Because many of the dependencies have native extensions, you should install a version against which you can compile.
 For Mac OS X: